MorganBergen/clarity/README.md

 ## Mission Statement

-Clarity is a software project that aims to mitigate the burden of chronic disease in America by applying an intermediary layer of computation behind every food and drug-related transaction made by all individuals in our economy today.
-We believe that software can and should be capable of changing behavior for the better and we believe that a new paradigm of healthcare prevention software can realize that belief system.
+Clarity is a software project that aims to mitigate the burden of chronic disease in the United States by applying an intermediary layer of computation behind every food and drug-related transaction made by all individuals in our economy today.
+This in turn strengthens the patient and physician relationship, allowing for more accurate transparency for the provider and greater trust for the patient.

+We believe that software can and should be capable of changing behavior for the better and we believe that a new paradigm software can realize that belief system.

 ## Pitch